nguyen1oc/Frontend-test/README.md

   npm run dev
   ```

-This will start the application, and you should be able to view it in your browser at http://localhost:5137
+This will start the application, and you should be able to view it in your browser at http://localhost:5137.
+And this is the link demo of the project: